 The CCO Rooftop Garden has almost completed its third season of producing a variety of vegetables, fruit, herbs, microgreens, and flowers for CCO shelter guests.
 The benefits go far beyond the bountiful produce.
 The Rooftop Garden is a place for women and children to play, plant, grow, harvest, witness birds and insects, and relax in a safe outdoor space.
 The rooftop garden has been the fulfilled dream of Laura Thiessen or, as the kids call her, “The Garden Lady.”
 Laura has worked with fellow plant enthusiasts and shelter guests to make the Rooftop Garden a haven of life amid the concrete and brick of Chicago.

-The garden always needs seeds and supplies.
-In April, one special shelter guest donated many seed packets and helped with planting.
-Laura said, “She gave me seeds for flowers, squash, and pepper that she bought at the dollar store.
-Once they sprouted and were ready for planting, she helped with that, too.
-She got a job and spent less time in the garden, but her plants are still in a special area just for her.”
+The garden always needs seeds and supplies, and in April, one special shelter guest brought in a touch of generosity by donating numerous seed packets and assisting with planting.
+Laura shared, “She gave me seeds for flowers, squash, and peppers that she picked up at the dollar store.
+Once they sprouted and were ready for planting, she eagerly helped us place them in the soil.
+She eventually got a job and spent less time in the garden, but her plants remain in a special area just for her.”

 Throughout the summer, Laura and fellow gardener, Martha Alicia Montes, host a Tea Time in the garden.
 Tuesdays are for the single women at Naomi Shelter.
 Laura said, “Marta often does an art project with the ladies.
 One project was wind catchers made from recycled cans.
 We hung them on the pergola.
 They were so pretty.
 Sometimes we play music and dance in the garden.
 It’s pretty relaxed.
 We want everyone to enjoy the green space and have fun.”